apizee/ApiRTC-ios/README.md

 whiteboard.brushSize = 3
 ```

-You can be notified about whiteboard user activity by subscribing to `whiteboard.room` events.
+You can be notified about whiteboard's room user activity by subscribing to `whiteboard.room` events.
 See [Rooms](#rooms) section.

 # AppStore publishing